Spinal Decompression Therapy

 1

-Dr. Lee identifies the specific spinal levels under load using movement screening and a brief history of your symptoms and training load.
+Dr. Lee identifies the exact spinal levels causing your symptoms using movement screening and a detailed history of your pain pattern and training load.
+The specific disc level — L4/L5, L5/S1, or cervical — is confirmed before any treatment begins.

 2